Jbird206/Programming-Language-Selector/README.md

 * a
 * img
 * div

+# Setup instructions
-# Download or clone, then open the html file with your web browser.
+## Download or clone, then open the html file with your web browser.

 ###  all rights reserved.
 Do not copy.
 Property of Jason McGrady